Site icon Master of Code Global

 #2.
 Personalized Negotiation and Payment Plan Creation

-Generic communication often leads to frustration and missed opportunities for both debtors and collection agencies.
+Generic communication often leads to frustration and missed opportunities for both debtors and agencies.
 Conversational AI is changing this dynamic by enabling bespoke negotiation and payment plan creation.
 With 56% of companies already employing AI for customer segmentation, the ability to tailor offers to personal circumstances is becoming the norm.

 The shift towards personalized solutions empowers debtors to take control of their financial situation.
 It also allows for more efficient use of collector’s time, as they can focus on more complex cases that require human intervention.